-"Everybody believes in the clean water.
+clean water.
 Nobody was (disputing) that.
 It was, 'Are you kidding me?
 For a single person, I don't flush my toilet that many times a day.
-I don't shower every day.
-I don't wash my clothes as much as if I have four children."
+I don't shower every day.'"

-Flood advises other communities considering similar projects to make sure everyone - especially those who oppose the project - attends informational meetings so they know the facts.
+Flood advises communities considering similar projects to make sure everyone especially those opposed - attends meetings so they know the facts.

 Since the system went online in late 2016, the company has resolved initial odor and sound issues.
 It's working to restore landscaping damaged during installation.
-That's been the biggest continuing issue among residents, many of them with considerable time and work invested in their yards.
+That's been the biggest continuing issue among residents.

 For Hackbarth, the community system solved another problem.
 With a septic in her yard, there wasn't enough room to build a garage.
-Since the community system went in, she had her septic system removed and a 30-by-28-foot detached garage built.
+Since the community system went in, she had her septic system removed and 30-by-28-foot detached garage built.

-Craig, meanwhile, is on to the next projects.

-Twelve more are in the works throughout the region.
+Craig, meanwhile, is on to the next 12 projects in the works throughout the region.